The Elma Lewis Center for Civic Engagement, Learning, and Research

 Elma Ina Lewis

 (1921 - 2004, Emerson ’43)

-Born in Boston to parents who had emigrated from the West Indies, Elma Ina Lewis financed her education at Emerson by acting in local theater productions, graduating in 1943, followed a year later with a Masters in Education from Boston University.
-After completing her education, Elma Lewis taught speech therapy at Boston-area hospitals and health centers.
+Born in Boston to parents who had emigrated from the West Indies, Elma Ina Lewis financed her education by acting in local theater productions, graduating from Emerson in 1943, and earning a Masters in Education from Boston University the following year.
+Ms. Lewis went on to teach drama, dance, and speech therapy.

-- In 1950, Elma Lewis opened the Elma Lewis School of Fine Arts in Roxbury to promote arts and communication education for Boston’s African American youth
+- In 1950, Lewis opened the Elma Lewis School of Fine Arts in Roxbury to promote arts and communication education for Boston’s African American youth.

-- In 1966, she founded Playhouse in the Park in Boston’s Franklin Park, offering free summer performances that were revived in recent years continuing her work and her legacy
+- In 1966, Lewis founded Playhouse in the Park in Boston’s Franklin Park, offering free summer performances that were revived in recent years continuing her work and her legacy.

-- In 1968, Elma Lewis founded the National Center of Afro-American Artists, which brought students from the Elma Lewis School of Fine Arts to tour in stage productions on a national level.
+- In 1968, Lewis founded the National Center of Afro-American Artists (NCAAA), which brought students from the Elma Lewis School of Fine Arts to tour in stage productions on a national level.

-After a lifetime of service, Elma Lewis passed away on New Years Day, 2004.
+After a lifetime of service, Elma Lewis passed away on New Year’s Day, 2004.
 She was the recipient of over 400 awards and 28 honorary degrees.
-Her former students continue in her footsteps all over the United States, many of them working in the performing arts in the city of Boston.
+Her former students continue in her footsteps all over the United States, many of them working in the performing arts in Boston.

-Ms. Lewis was committed to the deliverance of artistic opportunity for young Black children in Roxbury and Greater Boston, and to improving the world around her, one person at a time.
+Ms. Lewis was committed to providing artistic opportunity for young Black children in Roxbury and Greater Boston, and to improving the world around her, one person at a time.